Paris, 23 May 2012

-On 23 May 2012, an official exchange of letters took place between OECD Secretary-General Angel Gurría, First Deputy Minister of Foreign Affairs of the Russian Federation Andrey Denisov and Deputy Director-General of Rosatom Nikolay Spasskiy to formalise the accession of the Russian Federation to the OECD Nuclear Energy Agency (NEA) and its Data Bank effective as from 1st January 2013.
+On 23 May 2012, an official exchange of letters took place between OECD Secretary-General Angel Gurría, First Deputy Minister of Foreign Affairs of Russia Andrey Denisov and Deputy Director-General of Rosatom Nikolay Spasskiy to formalise the accession of Russia to the OECD Nuclear Energy Agency (NEA) and its Data Bank effective as from 1 January 2013.
 Russia will then become the 31st member country of the NEA.

 "With Russia, the NEA will have additional strength when it comes to nuclear energy, nuclear safety, waste management or economics," said OECD Secretary-General, Angel Gurría.
 "It is all the more important in the post-Fukushima context: international co-operation needs to be enhanced to make sure that all the lessons learnt are fully implemented."

-“We are particularly proud to become an NEA member,” said First Deputy Minister of Foreign Affairs of the Russian Federation, Andrey Denisov.
-“It is also an important step in the direction of full OECD membership.”
+"We are particularly proud to become an NEA member," said First Deputy Minister of Foreign Affairs of Russia, Andrey Denisov.
+"It is also an important step in the direction of full OECD membership."

 "This is a highly significant event that will bring tremendous change to the Agency," said NEA Director-General, Luis Echávarri.
 "The Russian Federation is indeed a major player in the nuclear field, with plant construction and operation, fuel fabrication and research institutes of world renown; it is one of the few countries in the world exporting nuclear reactor technology."

 "The Russian Federation and the NEA have a long history of co-operation," said Deputy Director‑General of Rosatom, Nikolay Spasskiy.
 "The Russian Federation shares the same values as the NEA member countries with regard to nuclear safety and is committed to bring its best experts to enhance NEA activities, thereby providing mutual benefit."